Paul Hammant's Blog: Tech Debt - Balance Sheets

 Specifically, of the hundreds of little loans you’ve taken out in a codebase, your skill/experience/tooling may mean that you can’t recognize many of those little loans.

 When debt is via regular loans, it should be structured and predictable.
 In a period of time where interest rates are low, you expect structured, predictable low-interest loans.
-You understand that interest has a compounding effect, but it should be manageable in a low-interest situation.
+You understand that interest has a compounding effect, but that should be manageable in a low-interest situation.

 Steve and Chris were interviewed for InfoQ magazine in 2014.
 The talk around the relevance of the ‘Unhedged Call Option’ piece.
-The finish the discussion with a thought about the software craftsmanship movement.
+They finish the discussion with a thought about the software craftsmanship movement.
 A solid thought.
 It seems closer again to the rust metaphor again.
 Prevention of rusting, that is.
 Or prevention of rot with varnish, etc.

 - Technical Debt: an Incomplete Metaphor? by By Rachel Stephens, (August 8, 2017)